-In line with ING's strategic priorities and in order to further simplify the management structure of ING Bank, it was announced on 15 December 2022 that the roles of head of Retail Banking, Challengers & Growth Markets and Market Leaders will be combined in 2023.
-Pinar Abay, currently head of Market Leaders, will be appointed to the role effective 15 May 2023 (subject to regulatory approval).
-Aris Bogdaneris, currently head of Retail Banking and Challengers & Growth Markets will step down from the Management Board Banking as of 15 May 2023 and will leave ING per 1 August 2023 to pursue other opportunities.
-Furthermore, Ron van Kemenade, chief technology officer, announced to step down from his position as per 30 April 2023.
-Succession planning has been initiated for this role.
+In line with ING's strategic priorities and in order to further simplify the management structure of ING Bank, the roles of head of Retail Banking, Challengers & Growth Markets and Market Leaders were combined in 2023.
+Pinar Abay was appointed to the combined role effective 15 May 2023.
+Aris Bogdaneris stepped down from the Management Board Banking and his role as head of Retail Banking, Challengers & Growth Markets as of 15 May 2023 and left ING as of 1 August 2023 to pursue other opportunities.